mosbth/html-slideshow/README.md

 [![Build Status](https://travis-ci.com/mosbth/html-slideshow.svg?branch=master)](https://travis-ci.com/mosbth/html-slideshow)

-This enables you to build slideshows using HTML and Markdown in a single HTML page.
+Create slideshows using HTML and Markdown and view them in a single HTML page.

-You write all your slides in one html-file.
-Each slide is written in its own `<script>` tag.
+You write all your slides in one html file.
+Each slide is written in its own `<script>` tag and you can use html, markdown and show programming code with syntax higlighted.

-Here is how a markdown slide can be created.
+Here is how a markdown slide can be created, as part of a web page.

 ```
 <script data-role="slide" data-markdown type="text/html">